EXPRESSCLUSTER/NeoFace/NeoFace-Watch_en.md

 1. Click **Yes** to disable UAC.
 1. Set the parameters of the network camera and click **Apply Current Settings**. click Next.
 1. Finish the installer.
-1. Start the web browser and enter **floating IP address** to access
+1. Start the web browser and enter **floating IP address** to access NeoFace Watch GUI.
 1. Stop the following services on **nfw01**.
    - NeoFace Watch System Service
    - NeoFace Watch Host Service